JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

  </div>
 JPA Buddy analyzes MapStruct mappers and can define which DTO is associated with which entity.
 Thanks to this, you can see the DTOs in the corresponding section in the JPA Structure and navigate between entity and DTOs through gutter icons.

-Also, JPA Buddy can help if you prefer to have a single big fat mapper interface with methods for all entities.
-In this case, use IntelliJ IDEA "Generate Menu" (Cmd+N/Alt+Insert) and create methods for any entity.
+Also, JPA Buddy can help if you prefer to have a single big mapper interface with methods for all entities.
+In this case, use IntelliJ IDEA "Generate Menu" (Cmd+N/Alt+Insert) in the open mapper class and create methods for any entity.

  <div class="youtube" align="center">
    <iframe width="560" height="315" src="https://www.youtube.com/embed/XahPsC2TciE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>